Pill bottle graphicGeneral regulatory overview

 • SUA application forms and instructions are available on the Wisconsin DSPS Controlled Substances Special Use Authorization website.

-• New and renewal DEA application forms and instructions are available on the DEA Office of Diversion Control website.
+• New and renewal DEA application forms and instructions are available in the DEA Researcher’s Manual.

 UWSA has no role in the permitting process, although it can provide limited guidance upon request.